 1. Nocturnal by nature

-Pygmy hedgehogs are nocturnal, they sleep during the day and come out at night.
-In the wild at night they forage for food, covering large distances in their search.
+Are hedgehogs nocturnal?
+Pygmy hedgehogs are nocturnal by nature, they sleep during the day and come out at night.
+In the wild during the night they forage for food, covering large distances in their search.

 When they are kept as pets they will still exhibit this nocturnal behaviour as they come out at night looking for food and then spending hours on their running wheels walking and running for miles.
 Eventually settling down to sleep when day breaks.